dome9/Python_API_SDK/implementation/runSyncAssessment.md

 - GoogleCloudNetwork
 - GoogleCloudSubnet

-# Not Supported entities
+# Unsupported entities
-Not supported entities related to all of the entities which their fetching time is higher then 20 minutes.
+These entities, with a fetch time greater than 20 minutes, are not supported.

 - AzureApplicationGateway
 - AzureSqlServer